 The more content grows in scope, the more likely it is to change over time.
 Restructuring content within the document might require content that was previously on one page to be broken up into several or vice versa.
-As a result, public Scroll Viewport links that have been shared previously in various contexts might no longer point to the correct content after it was restructured.
+As a result, public links that have been shared previously in various contexts might no longer point to the correct content after it was restructured.

 Context keys address this problem by allowing to add a unique identifier for your page that you can share with readers or embed in your product, and reassign it later if you need it to point to a different page.

-Assign and Append Context Keys
+Create and Manage Context Keys

 Context keys are created in the Document Manager and are valid for all versions of a given page.